 It is possible to use the infrastructure for a variety of purposes, such as decentralized cloud computing.

-The Solana transaction flow is shown in figure
+The Solana transaction flow is shown in the figure

 New decentralized cloud providers are expected to enter the market in the future, competing with established companies by delivering new services.
 Several additional projects in development have been in development for 2–3 years and are currently in testing phases.